Rathgar: Location

-Rathgar is situated in the southside of Dublin.
-It lies beside Dartry, Harold's Cross, Rathmines, and Terenure.
+Rathgar is on the southside of Dublin, beside Dartry, Harold's Cross, Rathmines and Terenure.
 Other nearby suburbs are Crumlin, Kimmage, Milltown, Ranelagh, and Rathfarnham.
 The Grand Canal flows to the north.
 The majority of the area lies within the jurisdiction of Dublin City Council and straddles the postal boundary of Dublin 6.

 Rathgar is in the Dáil Éireann constituency of Dublin Bay South.

 History

+One of the first recorded references to Rathgar ('Rathgarra') is in the Calendar of Christ Church Deeds of 1177.